JaninaMel/android-weatherapp/README.md

 - **Running the app:**
     - Open the WeatherApp folder in Android Studio.
+    - Input your OpenWeatherMap ApiKey into the getCoordinatesByCity functions apiKey variable in HttpRequests.kt file, which can be found in "WeatherApp\app\src\main\java\com\example\weatherapp\"
-    - Usa an android device or select an emulator.
+    - Use an android device or select an emulator.
     - Click **Run** and the project should build and run.

 ---